Johnkhk/140A-lab-5/README.md

 ### Deliverables

-1. A python function that publishes the team information.
+1. A python method that publishes the team information.
 2. Demonstration that you are indeed subscribed to `lab5/<own_teamname>/in`.

 ## Consensus